 (b) if the merger is to result in a State co-operative, register the merged co-operative and its rules and issue to it a certificate of registration under this Act.

-(4) A merger takes effect on the issue of the certificate of registration for the merged co-operative, whether under this Act or under the co-operatives law of the participating State concerned.
+(4) A merger takes effect on the issue of the certificate of registration for the merged co-operative, whether under this Act or under the corresponding co-operatives law of the participating jurisdiction concerned.

+[Section 394 amended by No. 7 of 2016 s.
+149.]

 395. Approval of transfer of engagements

 (1) If the State Registrar is the appropriate Registrar, he or she must approve a transfer of engagements pursuant to an application under this Division if satisfied that —